 - Price of the tool.

-Care and maintenance of crimping tools
+Care and maintenance of crimp pliers

 Like other electrical tools, crimpers need regular care and maintenance to last longer.
 Although their lifespan will depend on the working environment and frequency of use, regular inspection of the tool will also help.